zommiommy/webgraph-www-2024-reproducibility/README.md

 ## WebGraph version

-Note that this replication package uses the Rust version of WebGraph that was current at the time of the experiments.
+Note that this reproducibility package uses the Rust version of WebGraph that was current at the time of the experiments.
 The crate is in continuous development, and in particular there is now a CLI interface accessing the binaries.
 To run these experiments with a newer version, please update the scripts to use the